Dennis Rader: Investigation

-With the knowledge that the BTK killer watched KAKE, police decided to flash a subliminal message during one of the station's evening newscasts for a split second.
-The message stated: "Now call the chief", and featured a drawing of an upside-down pair of glasses, which were found at the Fox crime scene.
-They hoped the message would influence the killer to turn himself in, but it was unsuccessful.
+In 1978, with the knowledge that BTK watched KAKE news programming, police decided to flash a subliminal message during one of the station's evening newscasts for a split second.
+The message stated: "Now call the chief" and featured a drawing of an upside-down pair of glasses, which were found at the Fox crime scene.
+Police hoped the message would influence the perpetrator to turn himself in, but it was unsuccessful.

-In the mid-1980s, with the BTK killer still having not been identified, a new task force of detectives colloquially known as the "Ghostbusters" revamped the investigation based on advancements with physical evidence, and over the span of three years compared blood and saliva samples with as many as 225 suspects, many of whom no longer lived in Wichita, and all but seven were cleared.
+In the mid-1980s, with BTK still having not been identified, a new task force of detectives colloquially known as the "Ghostbusters" revamped the investigation based on advances in forensic evidence.
+Over the span of three years, investigators compared blood and saliva samples with as many as 225 suspects, many of whom no longer lived in Wichita, and all but seven were cleared.

-The case was still considered active in the 1990s, but investigators described their frustration with draining leads and worthless tips.
-Many former detectives on the case believed the killer was either imprisoned for another crime, was in a mental institution, was deceased, or possibly found a submissive partner who allowed him to act out his sexual fantasies on them.
-At a lecture at Wichita State University, former FBI agent Robert Ressler correctly assumed the killer was a graduate student in the criminal justice field.
+The case was still considered active in the 1990s, but investigators described their frustration with diminishing leads and worthless tips.
+Many former detectives on the case believed the killer was either imprisoned for another crime, was institutionalized, or was deceased.
+At a lecture at WSU, former FBI agent Robert Ressler correctly assumed the killer was a graduate student in the criminal justice field.
 In 1998, investigators opted to use geographic profiling in an attempt to locate BTK's possible area of residence.

 Hiatus years

 During his "cooling off" periods between murders, Rader would take pictures of himself wearing women's clothes and a female mask while bound.
 He later admitted that he was pretending to be his victims as part of his sexual fantasy.
 Also during this period, Rader committed numerous burglaries, mostly stealing underwear, jewelry and money.
-Rader kept his proclivities well hidden, and was widely regarded in his community as "normal, polite, and well mannered".
-He was a member of Christ Lutheran Church in Wichita, and in January 2005 was elected president of the church council.
+He kept his proclivities well hidden, and was widely regarded in his community as "normal, polite, and well mannered."
+Rader was a member of Christ Lutheran Church in Wichita, and in January 2005 was elected president of the church council.
 He was also a Cub Scout leader.

-In 1989, Rader was a field operations supervisor for the Wichita area for the 1990 federal census.
-In May 1991, Rader became a dogcatcher and compliance officer in Park City.
+In 1989, Rader was a field operations supervisor for the Wichita area during the 1990 United States census.
+In May 1991, he became a dogcatcher and compliance officer in Park City.
 In this role, neighbors described Rader as being sometimes overzealous and extremely strict.
-One neighbor recalled observing Rader in their front lawn with a tape measure to determine if their grass was too long; another claimed they spotted Rader in their adjoining backyards filming their house; and a female neighbor complained that Rader killed her dog for no reason.
+One neighbor recalled observing Rader in their front lawn with a tape measure trying to determine if their grass was too long; another claimed they spotted Rader in their adjoining backyards filming their house; and a female neighbor complained that Rader killed her dog for no reason.
+Rader served on the Sedgwick County Animal Control Advisory Board from 1996 to 1998.

 Rader's neighbors recalled him taking special pleasure in bullying and harassing single women.
 Two women he stalked in the 1980s, and one whom he stalked in the mid-1990s, filed restraining orders against him; one of these women also changed her address to avoid him.
-He served on the Sedgwick County Animal Control Advisory Board from 1996 to 1998.
-His Park City home was demolished in March 2007.